About The Common

 Ponds on the Common

-There are currently four ponds:
+There are currently four ponds and one wetland:

 – Mount Pond was originally a large gravel pit, dug out as early as 1746.
 The raised island in the middle was created soon after by a wealthy banker called Henton Brown to build a summer house.
 Local residents stopped him and subsequently the pond was used as a boating lake and for swimming.
 It is now an area for wildlife and a coarse fishing venue, with reedbeds and fishing platforms around the pond’s banks.